sysfce2/Counter-Strike_yapb-docs/docs/configuring.rst

 ``CustomCSDMSpawnPoint`` - It sets a custom spawn point classname for CSDM mods that add custom spawn points other than info_player_start and info_player_deathmatch.
 So bots will be able to join the game without default spawn entities.

+``CSDMDetectCvar`` - It sets a cvar to detect the CSDM mod if it is activated in the game.

+``ZMDetectCvar`` - It sets a cvar to detect the Zombie mod.

+``ZMDelayCvar`` - It sets a cvar that deals with time before any game mode starts.

+``ZMInfectedTeam`` - It determines the team on which infected players are on.
+Valid values: T, CT.

+``EnableFakeBotFeatures`` - It decides if fake features (like a fake time, fake SID (avatar), fakeping) should be enabled whitin bot code on dedicated server.
+By default it's off.
+To enable it you're should provide variable with: ``i'm confident for what i'm doing`` value.
+Its value doesn't affect the listen server.

 Bot Difficulty Configuration
 ================================